AI Agents

 Agent 8 operationalises the trained ensemble into a weekly Airflow DAG on a dynamically scaling Dask Kubernetes cluster that ingests the latest week of data, updates the feature store, scores all 204,000 series in under ninety minutes, runs seven automated sanity checks on the forecast output, and publishes results to a REST API and BI dashboard — all before 06:00 every Monday morning.

-The seven sanity checks include: magnitude bounds validation (no forecast exceeds historical maximum × safety factor), direction consistency (trend direction matches rolling momentum), aggregate coherence (category totals match sum of SKU forecasts), probabilistic coverage validation (P10/P90 intervals contain the correct fraction of actuals in holdout), bias check (rolling bias stays within ±5% of mean actuals), seasonality alignment (seasonal peaks occur in expected calendar windows), and holdout comparison (last week actuals within P10-P90 band).
+The seven sanity checks include: magnitude bounds validation, direction consistency, aggregate coherence (category totals match sum of SKU forecasts), probabilistic coverage validation (P10/P90 intervals contain the correct fraction of actuals in holdout), bias check (rolling bias within ±5% of mean actuals), seasonality alignment (seasonal peaks occur in expected calendar windows), and holdout comparison (last week actuals within P10–P90 band).

 Topics Covered in This Guide